Gradient forms and strong solidity of free quantum groups: Introduction

-These results suffice to fuel the theory as set out in the beginning of the introduction.
 We use the notion of weakly compact actions of stable normalizers from \cite{BHV} and the deformation techniques (starting from proper derivations) as introduced by Peterson \cite{Peterson} and further developed by Ozawa-Popa \cite{OzawaPopaAJM}.
-Eventually this leads to strong solidity.
+Eventually this leads to strong solidity of all free orthogonal and unitary quantum groups.
 The precise statement we need from these sources does not occur in the literature (though very similar statements are claimed in \cite{Sinclair}, \cite{FimaVergnioux}, \cite{BHV}) and hence we incorporate them in the appendix.

 We conclude:

 {\bf Theorem.} For $F \in GL_N(\mathbb{C}), N \geq 3$ let $\bG$ be either $O_N^+(F)$ or $U_N^+(F)$. $L_\infty(\bG)$ is strongly solid.

 Note that if a Kac type quantum group with the CMAP has the Haagerup property then our approach here shows that there is a canonincal candidate for a bimodule (i.e. the gradient bimodule) and a proper real derivation into this bimodule.
 It remains then to show that the gradient bimodule is weakly contained in the coarse bimodule to obtain good deformations.
 It would be interesting to know how large the class of quantum groups is to which this strategy applies.